Basis-Theory/docs/source/includes/elements/_elements_services.md

 });
 ```

 Allows secure submission and tokenization of a card element.
 Returns a `Promise` that resolves to the tokenized card data.
 See [CardModel](#element-types-card-element) for the resolved value type.
+The `Promise` will reject with an [error](#elements-services-errors)
+if the response status is not in the 2xx range.

 Internally, `BasisTheory.elements.atomicCard.create` calls [Create Atomic Card API](/api-reference/#atomic-cards-create-atomic-card).